mozilla/dxr/docs/source/indexing-firefox.rst

 .. note::

-   Don't put :file:`src` in Vagrant's shared folder :file:`~/dxr` or IO bridging between host and guest will kill your performance.
+   Don't put :file:`src` in the mounted DXR repo itself, or IO bridging between host and guest will kill your performance.

 2. Have the compiler include the debug code so it can be analyzed.
 Put this in :file:`src/mozilla-central/mozconfig`::